eugene-eeo/validation.js/README.md

 validation functions that aggregate errors.
 Works great with the [form-to-obj](https://github.com/chrisdavies/form-to-obj) micro-library.
-Read the [guide](docs/guide.md), or get started just by dropping `validation.browser.js` anywhere and add a script tag in your HTML.
+Read the [guide](docs/guide.md), or get started just by dropping `validation.js` anywhere and add a script tag in your HTML.
+It exposes the `dv` global.

 ```js
 function validate(username) {